AmirSahrani/ABM/README.md

     pip install -r requirements.txt
     ```

-*All* files assume you are running them from the main directory, do not try to run e.g. the scripts from inside the scripts directory.
+*All* files assume you are running them from the main directory, do not try to run the scripts from inside the scripts directory.

 ### Server